DrD-Flo/OTTO/electrical/index.md

 Check out the bill of materials for part numbers, quantities, and retailers <i class="fas fa-list-ol"></i> Bill of materials for the electrical components.

+### <i class="fas fa-microchip"></i> Microcontroller

+It’s the microcontroller’s job to translate positional coordinates sent over as G-code from a computer into stepper motor movements.
+This job includes not only barking orders, like telling the stepper drivers when and in what direction to move the motors, but also requires the microcontroller to listen and respond to various inputs like the extruder temperature or the state of the limit switches.

+A microcontroller is housed on a motherboard, which provides the components that the microcontroller requires to operated (i.e., 3.3V) and the terminals for users to connect various electrical devices to.
+The most popular microcontroller/motherboard combo is either the ATmega328P/Arduino Uno or the ATmega2560/Arduino Mega.
+Neither of these boards were used for OTTO because these 8-bit processors were unable to produce enough step pulses when running the AccelStepper library (see [software section](https://openliquidhandler.com/software) for more information).
+We instead used the Arduino Due which is powered by the snappy 32-bit ARM core microcontroller.

+If you are familiar with CNC controller boards, then perhaps you are wondering why we did not use an all-in-one motherboard that includes not only the microcontroller but also the stepper drivers.
+First off, it is possible to run OTTO with one of these boards and they definitely cut down on a lot of wiring, but these boards typically do not have stepper drivers capable of driving the power hungry Nema23 motors that are used to move the gantry.

 <table class="table">
   <thead>